LLNL/ppo_and_friends/README.md

 python main.py -e <env_name> --num_timesteps <max_num_timesteps>
 ```

-You running the same command again will result in loading the previously
+Running the same command again will result in loading the previously
 saved state.
 You can re-run from scratch by using the `--clobber` option.

 # Documentation